CaelanBorowiec/Code-per-Node-WYSIWYG-Integration/README.md

 # Drupal Code per Node integration with CKEditor

-This is a code snippet that will apply CSS rules saved in the [Code per Node](https://www.drupal.org/project/cpn) module with the WYSIWYG editor, [CKEditor](https://www.drupal.org/project/ckeditor).
+This is a JavaScript snippet that will apply CSS rules saved in the [Code per Node](https://www.drupal.org/project/cpn) module with the WYSIWYG editor, [CKEditor](https://www.drupal.org/project/ckeditor).

 With minor modification, this can be adapted to work with the [Wysiwyg](https://www.drupal.org/project/wysiwyg) module as well.

 ## Important Note